 Gold coins hold a great attraction for many of us from the time we are children.
 The very mention of gold coins conjures images of hidden treasure and old wooden chests full of coins in our heads.
 For more serious buyers of collectable gold coins, numismatics is more than just a hobby.
 It is an investment, which they hope will reap rich rewards in the years to come.
 Yet another class of investors choose to buy gold bullion as an investment and not as a collectable.
 Many of these investors prefer to buy their gold bullion in the form of coins.

-If you’re unsure whether the gold coins you just received are real are not, the best way is to take them down to a gold expert to ascertain its authenticity.
+If you’re unsure whether the gold coins you just received are real are not, the best way is to take them down to a gold expert to ascertain their authenticity.
 However, there are several things you can do at home to check whether the coins are real.
 We must remember that precious metals are incredibly dense.
-This means is the weight of the coins you bought are right, the size would be too large.
+This means if the weight of the coins you bought is right, the size would be too large.
 In the same way, if the coins are forged using a base metal and the diameter and thickness are accurate, the coins would be too light.

 So, simply measuring the diameter, thickness and weight of the coin and confirming that it’s accurate could be one way of making sure that the coins are genuine.
 This test can be done at home with a set of inexpensive tools, such as a set of Vernier callipers and a jeweller’s scale.
 Another home test involves using a magnet.
-Since gold coins (such as Sovereigns) are not magnetic, the magnet should drop off instantly.
+Since gold coins (such as Sovereigns and gold Britannias) are not magnetic, the magnet should drop off instantly.

 If you’re a more serious investor, you could also use a device called a Fisch Tester to test your coins.
 The device measures 4 parameters, namely the thickness, diameter, weight and shape of the gold coin to ascertain its authenticity.
 While the tool is effective, you might have to purchase different testers for each different coin that you buy.
 Each tester and its parameters are designed to fit different coins like the Krugerrand, American Eagle or the Canadian Maple Leaf.
 Buying so many of these machines is likely to set you back a bit, and is only worth the investment if you’re an avid buyer of gold coins.